-The answers revealed that all the interviewees frequently used computational tools in their creative process.
-Also, part of them claimed to use creativity support, version control and planning tools during the implementation phase.
+The answers revealed that all the respondents frequently used computational tools in their creative process.
+Also, part of them claimed to use creativity support, version-control and planning tools during the implementation phase.
 Most believed that such tools were highly advantageous, for example, by speeding up processes or fostering exploration, allowing otherwise unthinkable solutions.
-Also, some claimed that the introduction of computational tools brought control over the entire workflow, allowing one to go back and forward in the developments.
-One respondent argued that computational tools may provide a basis for starting or unlocking creative blocks, and others referred to the benefit of the internet in improving team collaboration and community support and providing easy access to new tools.
+Also, some claimed that the introduction of computational tools brought control over the entire workflow, by allowing one to go back and forward in the developments.
+One respondent argued that computational tools may provide a basis for starting or unlocking creative blocks, and others referred to the benefit of the internet on improving team collaboration and community support and providing easy access to new tools.
 Also, thanks to the easy access and the facility of creation, some declared themselves dependent on some tools.

-Even so, most interviewees still use analogue methods, such as books for research or paper for fast sketching.
-Some noted that when using analogue methods, they need to better reflect on the execution process and exploration.
-Most of the interviewees added that the project and its needs may define the tools that are the most advantageous, and a PhD student working on CC claimed that the combination of computational and non-computational tools may be an asset to generate more experimental and less standard results.
+Even so, most respondents still use analogue methods such as books for researching or paper for fast sketching, and some noted that when using analogue methods, the process of execution and exploration needs to be better reflected.
+Most of the respondents added that the project and its needs may define the tools that are the most advantageous, and a PhD student working on CC claimed that the combination of computational and non-computational tools may be an asset to generate more experimental and less standard results.